Physicians Sharpen Focus on Little-Known Lung Disease

 For some patients, surgery is another option.
 Cutting out a damaged airway can help, or removing part of the lung that acts as a reservoir for frequent infections.
 A lung transplant may be considered in severe cases.

-Bronchiectasis can develop at any age, said McShane, who is working to clarify the role that immune deficiency, autoimmunity, and ethnicity may play in the cause and natural history of bronchiectasis.
+Bronchiectasis can develop at any age.
 It begins most often in childhood, but symptoms may not appear until much later.

 There is usually an underlying medical condition, an inherited disease such as cystic fibrosis, or an environmental trigger such as exposure to caustic fumes, a major lung infection, or a blocked airway.
-Although physicians historically could connect fewer than half of all cases to a probable cause, McShane and colleagues were able, in a recent study, to determine an etiology -- most often to an immune deficiency or an autoimmune process -- in 93 percent of their cases.
+Although physicians historically could connect fewer than half of all cases to a probable cause, University of Chicago Medicine researchers were able, in a recent study, to determine an etiology -- most often to an immune deficiency or an autoimmune process -- in 93 percent of their cases.

-"There are many possible causes and we have more and more treatment options," said McShane.
+Experts say that while there are many possible causes, there also are more and more treatment options available.
 Many patients, if caught early enough and treated aggressively, can lead a fairly normal life -- depending on the underlying cause.
-But in all cases, “the sooner the disease is detected and diagnosed, the better the prognosis."